hyundai-robotics/doc-hi6-pickit/book.md

 <img src="../../_assets/04_hardware_net.png" height=310hv>## 1.2 Installation

+> Currently, we provide the plugin only to customers who have received prior approval through consultation.
+For inquiries: Researcher Donghyeong Lee, HD Hyundai Robotics (donghyeong.lee@hd.com)

 Proceed with installing the plugin through the TP screen using USB.
 The detailed process is as follows.

 |Step|Contents|
 |---: |:---|